whatwg/dom/README.md

 # Plan for DOM 4.1

-TBD...
+The [W3C Web Platform WG](https://www.w3.org/2016/11/webplatform-charter.html) is chartered to update the DOM specification.

+The highest priority is issues that are clearly undecided.
+All inputs are welcome.

 ## How this works

-The `master` branch tracks the upstream repository, no local changes are made to it.
-The `gh-pages` branch contains merges from `master`, tools to produce the snapshot, and the snapshot itself as `index.html`.
+The `dom4.1` branch maintains the Bikeshed source document.
+The `gh-pages` branch contains a snapshot as `index.html`.
+Historical files are still available in "dom4" branch.

-Where needed, feature branches are used in order to make pull requests against the upstream repository.